SerpentByte/MD_Intro/water-benzene/README.md

 https://drive.google.com/drive/folders/1XZ0GzTJOC8TdTmdVBk7RH4Wap9RZ-ku9?usp=share_link<br>

 **How to use the zip files**<br>
 Right click on each of them to get the download option.
-In Linux, type the following<br>
+Once downloaded, in *Linux*, type the following<br>
 ```unzip <filename>```<br>
 For example, if you want to unzip benzene_water.zip, type<br>
 ```unzip benzene_water.zip```<br>